ahmadalli/public-notes/docs/0030-netherlands/010-legally-settling-in.md

 You can read more about this on [Healthcare](./050-healthcare.md).

+### 30% Ruling

+If you're eligible for 30% ruling, your employer should apply for it within 4 months of your arrival.
+There's not much you can do about it yourself, but you can follow up the status of your application from Belastingdienst either from Twitter or by calling them like [this tweet](https://twitter.com/Belastingdienst/status/1673583382482001920):

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Goodmorning, of course I’ll guide you.
+Please call + 31 555 385 385 and press 2 for the english menu.
+After this, press 2 again.
+From this moment you can get an english speaking colleague on the phone. ^SH</p>&mdash; Belastingdienst (@Belastingdienst) <a href="https://twitter.com/Belastingdienst/status/1673583382482001920?ref_src=twsrc%5Etfw">June 27, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 ## Other Useful Resources

 - [<icon icon="fa-brands fa-reddit" size="lg" /> r/Nederlands FAQ](https://www.reddit.com/r/Netherlands/comments/12lt3d9/faq_read_this_post_before_posting/)